marcos-acosta/cs124/docs/design.md

 ## Challenges
 One challenge was when we made the React app and had to figure out how to work with memory and storing the data, and then figuring out how to change it.
 We initially changed the initial data and then re-rendered the page, but we moved it into states instead so we don't change the data itself, instead changing the state and creating new data for the re-render.
+### Lab3 Challenges
+Challenges we encountered at this step was when we implemented the sorting.
+We had to figure out whether it was better to sort as we pulled from Firestore, if we wanted to sort with the already pulled data.
+We ultimately went with the latter because then we didn't get the loading screen every time a user changed the task lists, whether that was adding, editing, or deleting a task.
+We also struggled trying to prevent auto-sorting when adding or editing a task when the list was in alphabetical order.
+We thought that preventing sorting from happening while a task was in edit mode was the best way, but we weren't sure how to implement that right away.
+Adding whether a task was in edit mode as part of the database seemed bad practice, as did trying to create another component for a task in edit mode that then had to re-merge with the other tasks.
+Ultimately, we moved the editable state up one level and added a condition in the sorting conditions so that if the task is in edit-mode it is always the first in the list, so whenever a task is being added or edited it is moved to the top of the list and then re-sorted when the user is done.

 ## Highlights